JCPlaymaker/Fun-Challenges/Claim the prize will you?/README.md

 #### 3. Byte Pair Swapping:
 Finally, every pair of adjacent bytes is swapped — [x y] → [y x].
 This adds a final layer of confusion, especially when viewing the file in a hex editor.

+# 🔓 Decryption Strategy
+To recover the original image, one must reverse each transformation in the correct order:

+1. Swap every adjacent byte pair to undo the last step.

+2. Undo the 4-byte reordering by swapping halves back ([C D A B] → [A B C D]).

+3. XOR with "Yoda" again to restore the original bytes.
+(Since XOR is symmetrical, applying the same key decrypts it.)

+This layered approach ensures that standard tools like file, binwalk, or steghide will fail until the image structure is repaired at the binary level.